A Simple Blood Test Could Locate Tumors

 At the same time, they also carried out an analysis of tumor and blood samples from Moores Cancer Center at the University of California.
-This let them identify the specific genetic markers for cancer.
+This lets them identify the specific genetic markers for cancer.

 As a result, the experts have cataloged the test as a dual authentication process.

 Despite the results, the team of researchers has decided to be cautious.
-For the time being, this only a proof of concept.
+For the time being, this is only a proof of concept.

 “To move this research to the clinical stage, we need to work with oncologists to further optimize and refine this method,” Zhang said.